 If you’re a backpacker like us, I’m sure you’re also dreaming of setting foot in Isabela Province.
 You’ve heard of Blue Lagoon and Honeymoon Island (a natural heart-shaped island in the region).
-I’ve just gotten back from a trip to explore the best attractions in Isabela, and here I’ve created a travel guide to Isabela Province including our 5 days itinerary which you can follow.
+Here’s a 5 days itinerary to Isabel Province!

 How to get here

-As of our visit (May 2019), roads that will provide easy access to Isabela are still ongoing construction.
+As of our visit (May 2019), roads that will provide easy access to the coastal area in Isabela are still ongoing construction.
 Nonetheless, you have several options to get here.

 Manila to Cauayan: